Leopards & Lions, Zambia

 Arriving at the Bushcamp, we were greeted by the staff with a beautiful song – it’s always so good to hear their voices.
 And then after wiping away the dust with cool damp towels, we were shown to our tents.
 Our “tent” looked over the Kapamba River, and it was great to have a semi-outside shower with a view of the elephants meandering by on the other side of the river.

-Once we left the area, we drove to the nearby Luangwa River where we enjoyed sundowners high up on the top of the bank safe from hippos and crocs in the water.
+Once we left this area, we drove to the nearby Luangwa River where we enjoyed sundowners high up on the top of the riverbank safe from hippos and crocs in the water.
 The sky took on the colours of the sun setting behind us, and the almost full moon rose behind the mountains ahead of us.
 It was a beautiful place; particularly given the brutal scene we’d left behind.

-On our way back to the Bushcamp, with the sky now quite dark, Malenga and the spotter managed to see elephants in the distance – one seemed to be separated from the others, and Malenga took suitable precautions to keep distant with them well to our right.
-Then out of nowhere, an elephant trumpeted loudly on our left – I nearly hit the roof of the 4WD.
+On our way back to the Bushcamp, with the sky now quite dark, Malenga and the spotter managed to see elephants in the distance – one seemed to be separated from the others, and Malenga took suitable precautions to keep distant, with them well to our right.
+Then out of nowhere, an elephant trumpeted loudly on our left – very loud - I nearly hit the roof of the 4WD.
 The spotter swung the light briefly to the left, and there she was, a female elephant, trunk raised high telling us that we should keep away.
 Duly noted!!

-The following day we went back to see the state of the situation: the bones of the carcass were still intact, masses of vultures were now on the ground, but still keeping their distance, and the lions were letting them know is no uncertain terms, when they were too close.
+The following day we went back to see the state of the hippo: the bones of the carcass were still intact, masses of vultures were now on the ground, but still keeping their distance, and the lions were letting them know is no uncertain terms, when they were too close.

-The two cubs were now close to mum and away from the carcass, thankfully.
+The two cubs were now close to their mum and away from the carcass, thankfully.
 Between dozes they were up and climbing over their mother with some beautiful moments that I’m thrilled to have captured.